lasseignelab/230227_JW_Setbp1Manuscript/src/README.md

 **Network Construction and Tf Activity Analysis**

--   PANDA jobs were run using UAB Cheaha Supercomputer and it’s SLURM scheduler.
-Jobs were run as an array, within a [Docker](https://hub.docker.com/repository/docker/jordanwhitlock/setbp1_manuscript_panda_1.0.1/general) container converted Singularity in order to execute.
+-   PANDA jobs were run using UAB Cheaha Supercomputer, and its SLURM scheduler.
+Jobs were run as an array within a [Docker](https://hub.docker.com/repository/docker/jordanwhitlock/setbp1_manuscript_panda_1.0.1/general) container converted Singularity in order to execute.